Image Credit: Christina @ wocintechchat.com

 Add funder information to typesetting request

-In order to be Plan S compliant, journals must also add funder information to the metadata of all articles funded by cOAlition S members.
-The Plan S implementation guidelines state that journal “metadata must include complete and reliable information on funding provided by cOAlition S members (including as a minimum the name of the funder and the grant number/identifier).”
-Adding funder metadata to articles is also a general publishing best practice, regardless of the funding source.
+Journals must also add funder information to the metadata of all articles financially supported by cOAlition S member organizations to be Plan S compliant.
+The implementation guidelines state that journal metadata must include “complete and reliable information on funding […] including as a minimum the name of the funder and the grant number/identifier.”
+It’s worth noting that adding funder metadata to articles is a general publishing best practice, regardless of the funding source.

-We’ll take care of the technical metadata steps
+We’ll take care of the technical metadata requirements

 Additional Plan S recommendations

-• Full-text JATS XML article files: Scholastica’s digital-first production service generates full-text JATS XML for articles straight from original manuscript files.
-Journals using both Scholastica’s production service and OA publishing platform have a JATS XML file download option on each of their article website pages.
+Full-text JATS XML article files: Scholastica’s digital-first production service generates full-text JATS XML for articles straight from original manuscript files with no pre-formatting or validation steps on the part of editors.
+Journals using the Scholastica Production Service and OA Publishing Platform also feature a full-text XML file download option on article pages.

 Stay tuned for further updates

-Scholastica is monitoring the Plan S guidelines, and we will continue taking steps to support our journal users in fulfilling additional criteria announced.
-To learn more about how Scholastica is supporting sustainable OA publishing and helping journals fulfill the Plan S implementation guidelines, visit our Product Roadmap: Plan S, Core Open Access Publishing Standards & Scholastica.
-If you have any questions about how you can start preparing for Plan S using Scholastica, don’t hesitate to contact us!
+Scholastica is monitoring the Plan S guidelines, and we will continue taking steps to support our journal users in fulfilling any additional criteria or recommendations announced.
+To learn more, visit our Product Roadmap: Plan S, Core Open Access Publishing Standards & Scholastica.
+If you have any questions about the Plan S criteria or how to comply, don’t hesitate to contact us — we’re here to help!